ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 forks of older protocols.
 What's the difference?

 A protocol is a coin that uses a unique set of nodes to process it.
-This is like bitcoin or ethereum.
+This is like Bitcoin or Ethereum.

 A token is a coin that is built on top of a protocol, they will have something called a "smart contract".
 Such as Power Ledger, TenX, or Humaniq.

 A fork is a copy of an existing protocol and may have modifications.
 Such as Litecoin, Bitcoin Cash, or DigiByte.
-And ethereum and ethereum classic are forks of each other (lots of politics there).
+And Ethereum and Ethereum classic are forks of each other (lots of politics there).

 # Security

 This tech is quite secure (there's a half trillion dollars at your hands if you can prove otherwise :) ).
-Yes, parts of this field will have bugs - see the ethereum DAO bug for a prime example.
+Yes, parts of this field will have bugs - see the Ethereum DAO bug for a prime example.
 There will be lots more bugs with smart contracts, secure tokens leaking information, and oracles getting owned (maybe even injection attacks here - who knows?).
 However, I doubt this is going to be the main issue in this space for a long time to